 You can use many kinds of lighting, both artificial and natural, as a light source.
 Controlling the position of the light and the density of the shadows is vital.

-Where you place the light govern where the shadows fall.
+Where you place the light governs where the shadows fall.
 You can control the look of your image by hiding parts of your subject in the shadow areas or by revealing them in the light.
 You can also position your subject so the shadows will fall where you want them to.

-Working with a light source you cannot move and a fixed subject, you have fewer options for manipulating the shadow areas.
+Working with a light source, you cannot move a fixed subject, and you have fewer options for manipulating the shadow areas.
 You must use more imagination or return at another time when the light is more favorable.

 A continuous key light is the most convenient to work with.
 With this type of light, you can see the shadows.
-Using flash or studio strobes you must make many test exposures before you know how the light and shadow areas will look.
+Using flash or studio strobes, you must make many test exposures before you know how the light and shadow areas will look.